Druva’s Guide to

 The World’s Most Powerful Ransomware Recovery Service

 Enterprises must assume that they will eventually be compromised by ransomware.
-This means that their ransomware protection strategy must address a response plan that identifies, quarantines, and removes ransomware infections immediately, and automatically restores data to resume normal operations.
+This means that their ransomware protection strategy must address a recovery plan that identifies, quarantines, and removes ransomware infections immediately, and automatically restores data to resume normal operations.

 A proven vendor like Druva has the answer to today’s complex data resiliency questions.
 While no backup vendor can immunize you from future malware attacks, Druva is the industry’s only vendor with data recovery backed by a $10M guarantee — against key risks from cybercrime, human actions, applications, operational hazards, and environmental risks.